duarte-pompeu/duarte-pompeu.github.io/src/history/index.md

 (Those silly projects are currently down but I should try to recover them.)

-Later I also added some interesting bookmarks and knowledge base, which are completely outdated now so I deleted them.

 Then a friend told me about site generators - that seemed better than plain HTML!
 I wrote some `.md` files and left the HTML to [Pelican](https://github.com/getpelican/pelican).
 Much better!
 `md` files in one folder, `html` in other: all of them sent to git and GitHub Pages (it was cheap and I didn't even know about `.gitignore`.)